yamenzk/rua/dashboard/docs/documentation.md

 - **Input:** fieldtype (string), fieldname (string, for context if needed).
 - **Output:** A configuration object.
 Crucially, this object contains:
 - formComponent: A reference to the React component used for rendering the field in an editable form (e.g., PrimeReact InputText, Dropdown, Checkbox, Calendar, or custom components for "Link", "Attach", "Table").
-- tableBodyComponent: A reference to the React component or function used for rendering the field's value in a read-only display context (e.g., in UniversalDocViewer or a data table cell).
+- tableBodyComponent: A reference to the React component or function used for rendering the field's value in a read-only display context (e.g., in DocViewer or a data table cell).
 - **Example Entry (Conceptual):**// Inside FieldManager.jsxcase 'Link':  return {    formComponent: MyCustomLinkFieldEditor, // e.g., PrimeReact AutoComplete adapted    tableBodyComponent: (doc, fieldname) => ,    // other config like default props for the component  };

 ### **11.2.** FormFieldAdapter.js **(via** getAdaptedProps**)**

-- **Purpose:** (Primarily for UniversalDocEditor) Translates Frappe field schema properties and the current editor's context (form data, handlers) into a props object suitable for the actual UI input component chosen by FieldManager.
+- **Purpose:** (Primarily for DocEditor) Translates Frappe field schema properties and the current editor's context (form data, handlers) into a props object suitable for the actual UI input component chosen by FieldManager.
 - **Inputs:**
 - fieldSchema: The schema object for the individual field.
-- adapterContext: An object provided by UniversalDocEditor containing:
+- adapterContext: An object provided by DocEditor containing:
 - formData: The current state of the editor's form.
 - handleInputChange: Callback from useFormHandler to update formData.
 - linkSuggestions: Suggestions for "Link" fields from useLinkFieldSearch.